-Congressman Darin LaHood, born and raised in Peoria, serves the constituents of the 18th District of Illinois.
-Sworn into the US House of Representatives on September 17, 2015, LaHood quickly transitioned into office after his special election win on September 10.
-He won re-election to serve his third full-term in Congress on November 3, 2020, defeating his opponent with 70-percent of the vote.
+Congressman Darin LaHood, born and raised in Peoria, serves the constituents of the 16th District of Illinois.
+Originally sworn into the US House of Representatives on September 17, 2015, after winning a special election, he won re-election to serve his fourth full term in Congress on November 8, 2022.

-The 18th District spans 19 counties across central and west-central Illinois, ranging from McLean County (Bloomington-Normal) and Peoria County (Peoria) to Winnebago (Rockford) and Jo Daviess (Galena).
+The 16th District spans 21 counties across central and northwestern Illinois, ranging from McLean County (Bloomington-Normal) and Peoria County (Peoria) to Winnebago (Rockford) and Jo Daviess (Galena).
 LaHood serves over 725,000 constituents.

 Prior to his election to Congress, LaHood served four years in the Illinois State Senate, beginning in 2011.
 LaHood spent more than nine years as a State and Federal Prosecutor.
 From 2001-2006, he worked for the U.S. Department of Justice as an Assistant United States Attorney in Las Vegas, Nevada and was selected as the Chief Terrorism Prosecutor.
 LaHood has also served as an Assistant State's Attorney in Cook County and Tazewell County.
 From 2006 up until his election to the House of Representatives, he practiced with the Peoria law firm of Miller, Hall & Triggs.

-LaHood currently serves on the House Ways and Means Committee after being selected by his colleagues in January of 2018.
-The Ways and Means Committee is the House’s oldest committee and has jurisdiction over all taxation and other revenue-raising measures, trade and tariffs, and other revenue-raising measures.
-He serves on the Ways and Means Subcommittee on Work and Welfare and is a Subcommittee on Trade.
+LaHood currently serves on the powerful House Ways and Means Committee after being selected by his colleagues in January of 2018.
+The Ways and Means Committee is the House’s oldest committee and has jurisdiction over all taxation and other revenue-raising measures, trade and tariffs, healthcare, and Social Security.
+LaHood serves as the Chairman of the Ways and Means Subcommittee on Work and Welfare and is a Subcommittee on Trade.

-In March of 2021, LaHood was appointed by House Republican Leader Kevin McCarthy to serve on the House Permanent Select Committee on Intelligence.
+In March of 2021, LaHood was appointed to serve on the House Permanent Select Committee on Intelligence.
 The committee oversees the nation’s intelligence agencies including components of the Departments of Defense, Homeland Security, Justice, State, Treasury and Energy.
-LaHood serves on the Counterterrorism, Counterintelligence, and Counterproliferation (C3) and the Intelligence Modernization and Readiness (INMAR) Subcommittees.

-LaHood also serves on the House Democracy Partnership.
-He currently co-chairs the US-China working group, the U.S.-Brazil Caucus, the Digital Trade Caucus, the U.S.-Lebanon Friendship Caucus, the Congressional Bus Caucus, and the Congressional Soccer Caucus.
+LaHood also serves on the House Democracy Partnership and currently co-chairs the bipartisan US-China Working Group, Digital Trade Caucus, U.S.-Lebanon Friendship Caucus, and Congressional Soccer Caucus.

-LaHood, a third generation Peorian, graduated from Spalding High School.
-He earned a B.A. from Loras College and holds a J.D. from The John Marshall Law School.
-In 2013, he was selected as an Edgar Fellow, a program run by former Governor Jim Edgar, which highlights future Illinois leaders.
-In 2008, LaHood was recognized in Peoria as a 40 Leaders Under Forty award winner.
-An avid runner, he has completed five marathons and enjoys hiking, biking, and backpacking.
+LaHood, a third-generation Peorian, graduated from Spalding High School.
+He earned a B.A. from Loras College and holds a J.D. from the University of Illinois-Chicago John Marshall Law School.
+An enthusiastic athlete, he has completed five marathons and enjoys hiking, biking, and backpacking.

-Congressman LaHood and his wife Kristen currently reside in Dunlap and are the proud parents of three sons, McKay, Lucas, and Teddy.
+Congressman LaHood and his wife Kristen currently reside in Peoria and are the proud parents of three sons, McKay, Lucas, and Teddy.